jose-Abel/enumerable-methods/README.md

 ## Getting Started
-You can clone this code anytime and run it with the Ruby interpreter in the windows console or unix terminal.
+You can clone this code anytime (git c) and run it with the Ruby interpreter in the windows console or unix terminal.

 ### Setup